amarish-kumar/Novice-Guide-to-competitive-coding/README.md

-Donot copy Try by yourself
+Do not copy Try by yourself !!
 # Guide
 A collection of my implementations and Personal Experiences.Some of my successful submissions to contests to few web platforms added with platform name.
 *[Before looking here move to algo-wiki to clear base that contain my implemention to common problems as per my thinking](https://github.com/milrim/Algo-Wiki)